-The pairing of deep fried tofu and shiitake in a simple braised dish like dish is as old as time.
-Most Chinese families are likely to have one or two such recipes, with minor variations, but this time I am making this vegetarian with the use of mushroom sauce instead of oyster sauce, and the use of mushroom stock granules instead of chicken stock or chicken stock granules.
+Braised tofu and shiitake is one of the most traditional Chinese home dish.
+Each family typically has their own variation, and this time I am making it into a vegetarian dish using of mushroom sauce instead of oyster sauce, and the using mushroom stock granules instead of chicken stock or chicken stock granules.

 If you have access to Asian groceries, you most likely can get your tofu already fried, just remember to soak them for a while in hot boiling water to remove excess oil and drain.
 If that is not an option, you can do what I do, press two blocks of firm tofu to remove as much water as possible from them (I usually do this by wrapping tofu with paper towel, then sandwiching it between 2 plates, and place a heavy objects such as a cast iron skillet on top of the plate for up to 1 hour, there will be a pool of water by the end of it as proof that enough water has been drained out from the tofu), cut each block into 16 pieces.
 Next, I lightly dust each piece of tofu with either all purpose flour or corn starch, and pan fry on a non-stick frying pan or a well seasoned cast iron skillet until golden brown.